-Coordinated community relations provides a change management approach to support communities through major urban redevelopment projects.
-This approach has made an important contribution to the successful redevelopment of the Green Square area.
+Coordinated community relations provides a change management approach to support communities through major revitalisation and urban redevelopment projects.
+This approach has made an important contribution to the successful redevelopment of the Green Square area and the revitalisation of Haymarket and Chinatown.